adcimon/cheatsheets/cpp/README.md

 Dynamic libraries have 2 types of linking.
 * Implicit.
 When a `lib` file is provided by the `dll` creator along with appropriate headers.
 This `lib` is an `import` library, merely a descriptor of the target library, it contains entry point, addresses, etc. It doesn't contain any code and must be passed to the linker.
 * Explicit.
 When the library is manually loaded with `LoadLibrary` functions.
 The `lib` file isn't needed, but it requires more effort to find exports, addresses, and call functions through pointers.

+## Dependencies

+### IWYU

+[IWYU (Include What You Use](https://include-what-you-use.org/) is a strategy (and a [tool](https://github.com/include-what-you-use/include-what-you-use)) for managing `#include` directives where core idea is `every file should include only the headers it directly uses`.

+✅ Pros
+* Reduces compile times (especially for large projects).
+* Makes dependencies explicit and easier to track.
+* Helps avoid brittle code that breaks due to transitive includes.

+❌ Cons
+* Can require a lot of micro-management of includes.
+* Sometimes leads to larger include lists in headers or source files.

 ## Null